Yadino/SimCLR-OADS/README.md

 If you want to run it on CPU (for debugging purposes) use the ```--disable-cuda``` option.

 For 16-bit precision GPU training, there **NO** need to to install [NVIDIA apex](https://github.com/NVIDIA/apex).
 Just use the ```--fp16_precision``` flag and this implementation will use [Pytorch built in AMP training](https://pytorch.org/docs/stable/notes/amp_examples.html).

+## Analysis

+The analysis folder includes scripts for:
+* Linear regression to compare model's representations with EEG data.
+* Linear SVM regression for object classification.
+* Linear SVm regression for determining the shape/texture bias of a model.